csci104/site/homework/index.md

 In order to properly submit your assignment, **please follow the course [submission instructions]({{ site.baseurl }}/homework/submission-instructions/)** which will show you the steps to submit a particular `git` commit of your code.

 For each assignment, a precise time will be specified on the due date (usually at 11:59 PM PST).
-The programming submission must be made correctly via your github account and your **`git` commit SHA** must be submitted on the appropriate submission page using the process described on the [submission instructions]({{ site.baseurl }}/homework/submission-instructions/) page.
+The programming submission must be made correctly via your Git repo using the process described on the [submission instructions]({{ site.baseurl }}/homework/submission-instructions/) page.
 Read and follow those instructions carefully for each homework.  **Failure to do so may lead to a 0 on the assignment** even though you may have had all the code working on your machine.
 Much of software development requires following strict processes, so it is important you start to understand and follow those processes.

 **Important Note:**  You will NOT receive an exception for failing to follow these instructions!

 For example, often times students forget to commit/push a file that is part of their solution to Github.
 If they had followed the submission instructions and re-cloned their repo to a temporary folder and attempted to build their assignment code, they would have easily found the issue.
 We cannot accept files that were not submitted or files where you submitted "the wrong version".
 We can only grade what you submitted.

 In addition to making sure your submission is on time, **please make sure that the code you submit is formatted and works as expected with `g++`**.
 We will grade your assignments using <code>g++</code> at the command line.
-You are free to use other compilers or IDEs to develop your code, but in the end, it has to work with `g++` on the course Docker container or virtual machine.
+You are free to use other compilers or IDEs to develop your code, but in the end, it has to work with `g++` on our recommended coding environment (Google Cloud Shell).

 ## Policies